 - Include learning activities that go well beyond the safety of reading and writing papers.

 Take some risks.
 Have your spouse or close friends suggest what you most need to learn and how.
-Ultimately, ensure that you’re not engaged in extended arguments about “How many angels will fit on the head of a pin — come the New Millennium?”.
+Ultimately, ensure that you’re not engaged in extended arguments about “How many angels will fit on the head of a pin — come to the New Millennium?”.

 - Take advantage of real-life learning opportunities in the workplace.

 Your life and job afford you numerous opportunities from which to learn.
 For example, if you’re designing a plan to develop leadership skills, then select learning methods that involve leading efforts in your community.
-Volunteer to a local nonprofit or professional organization.
+Volunteer at a local nonprofit or professional organization.

 - Practice principles of unconventional educators, such as Paulo Freire and Myles Horton<.

 Freire and Horton taught people to read, not just for the sake of learning, but to meet real and current needs in the lives of their learners.
 Horton, who didn’t write any scholarly papers in his life, started the Highlander Folk School.
-The school had no classrooms, no expert lecturers.
+The school had no classrooms, and no expert lecturers.
 Yet, Martin Luther King said that Highlander probably had more to do with addressing desegregation than he did.
 In another case, after leaving Highlander, a young black learner refused to go to the back of the bus — Rosa Parks.

 Better Together: Moving From Push to Pull Learning

 General Considerations to Build More Learning into Our Lives

 Many of us give far more attention to the learning we glean from our classrooms than we do from the rest of our lives.
 Many of us come to realize this situation only after we’ve graduated.
 Again, some suggestions: